Essay-Word-Changer/.github/profile/README.md

 ### 🛡️ Plagiarism Reduction
 Rewrites enough to avoid duplication detection — ideal for improving reused content or AI-generated text.

-> **💡 Tip:** Works great for making AI content more human — undetectable by plagiarism or AI checkers.
-A favorite among HWID Spoofer users trying to stay under the radar.

 ### 📚 Subject-Agnostic
 Whether it’s literature, biology, or sociology — Essay Word Changer helps rephrase any topic with subject-appropriate vocabulary.